How Sugar Makes Life Less Enjoyable

 My “little treat” turned into a treat on every corner several times a day.
 It was like a four month “food tour.”
 Little did I know I was creating tolerance and addiction by consuming excessive amounts of sugar.

-Several times during our time in Australia I tried to get “back on track.”
-I failed miserably.
+Several times during our time in Australia I tried to get “back on track” and I failed miserably.
 Every morning I would commit to not eating sugar that day, but by the afternoon I was sneaking a brownie from our favorite library cafe or getting a gelato with the kids.
 As soon as I had that something sweet, my next thought would be, “Well, I messed up.
 Might as well enjoy it and just start tomorrow!”
 And I would sneakily eat sugar the rest of the day.

 On our way home from Australia we stopped in Hawaii for a family vacation.
 This is when I realized I was helplessly addicted to sugar.
 Here I was in Hawaii, with my gorgeous husband and children.
 The scent of floral air wafting around me, the sun melting into the ocean, the sand between my toes, little hands in mine.
 I should have felt nothing but bliss.